ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/using/_index.md

+---
+title: "Using"
+description: "This section of the documentation provides instructions on using Emissary"
+---

 # Using Emissary

 Application development teams use Emissary to manage edge policies associated with a specific service.
 This section of the documentation covers core Emissary elements that are typically used by the application development team.